olofholmberg/master-thesis-implementation/README.md

 Currently supported platforms:
 * QEMU ARM virt machine

-The following example builds the project for the QEMU ARM virt machine:
+The following commands builds the project for the QEMU ARM virt machine.
+Run the commands in the master-thesis-implementation folder:

 ```
 mkdir build